I could tell it was serious by the tone of her voice.

 I shrugged.
 “It stopped.
 The docs said maybe it was something to do with hormones.
 Our preacher was sure it was the devil.”

 “What do you think it was?”

 I could see him studying my face, trying to decide if he believed me.
-He wasn’t trying to hide it.

 “No,” I answered the unspoken question.
 “It never happened again.
 Not until last year.”

-“So what happened?
-It just came from nowhere?”
+“So it just came from nowhere?”